Cranial Osteopathy for TMJ?

 Synovitis – Inflammation of the synovium or the joint capsule.

 Osteoarthritis – inflammation due to increased overload of the joint.
-Over time the forces will soften the articular surfaces, loss of subchondral largest thanks yer and bone erosion.
+Over time the forces will soften the articular surfaces and affect the subchondral bone.

-Systemic arthritis – traumatic arthritis, infectious arthritis and rheumatoid arthritis can have an affect.
+Systemic arthritis – traumatic arthritis, infectious arthritis and rheumatoid arthritis can have an effect.

 Can an Osteopath Help With TMJ?

-Yes, our Cranial Osteopath London is trained in diagnosing and treating your TMD to help reduce your symptoms.
-Osteopathy for TMJ pain treatment aims to restore function.
+Yes, our Cranial Osteopath is trained in diagnosing and treating your TMD to help reduce your symptoms.
+Osteopathy for TMJ aims to restore function and reduce pains.
 Osteopaths are well known to treat the whole person and posture.
 In our experience treating not only your jaw but also your neck, head, shoulders and overall posture will achieve the best results.

-TMJ Osteopathy will involve muscular stretching, joint articulations, and joint manipulations (if appropriate).
+TMJ Osteopathy will involve cranial osteopathy and/or muscular stretching, joint articulations, and joint manipulations (if appropriate).
 You will also be advised on stretching and strengthening rehab exercises.
-Maybe nutrition and/ or lifestyle top-tips to help optimise your recovery.
+You may also be offered nutrition and/or lifestyle top-tips to help optimise your recovery.

 How does TMD Affect The Entire Body?

-As mentioned previously TMD can refer to your mouth, face, neck, shoulders and upper back.
-This will have a dramatic effect on the rest of your posture and fascial planes.
-See the postural diagram below which shows a forward head posture which puts increased strain on your neck muscles which will cause increased mechanical loading through your jaw.
-This is why treating your whole posture and encouraging Pilates rehab exercises achieve great results.
+As mentioned previously, TMD pain can refer to your mouth, face, neck, shoulders and upper back.
+This will have a dramatic effect on the rest of your posture and fascia through altered muscular and joint function.
+For example if you have TMD this can affect the surrounding areas like your neck and potentially the whole of your posture.
+This is why treating your whole posture and encouraging Pilates rehab exercises can achieve great results.

 Can an Osteopath help with Jaw Pain?

-Yes but, it depends on the cause of your bruxism.
-If stress and anxiety are the contributing factors then cranial osteopathy in our experience can help reduce your symptoms.
-Cranial Osteopathy for TMJ pain can be deeply relaxing which is a great circuit breaker to turn down your fight or flight response to help reduce tensions.
+Yes, but it depends on the cause.
+If stress and anxiety are the contributing factors then in our experience Cranial Osteopathy can help reduce your symptoms.
+It can be deeply relaxing which is a great circuit breaker to turn down your fight or flight response to help reduce tensions.
 If there are joint or postural restrictions which are contributing to your TMD then hands-on treatment can be of great use.
-In a recent study, Cranial Osteopathy and Osteopathy was found to be an effective treatment in patients with TMD (Gesslbauer et al 2018).
+In a recent study, Cranial Osteopathy and Osteopathy were found to be effective treatments in patients with TMD (Gesslbauer et al 2018).

 What do TMJ headaches feel like?